It’s not easy to lose weight. And pretending otherwise makes the whole process even more difficult.

 The reason it’s so hard is that losing weight, and then keeping the weight off, requires a holistic lifestyle shift – you have to change your habits and behaviors, as well as your attitude towards food and fitness.

-There is not one magic solution, nor is there one singular thing you can do to lose weight.
+According to Metro Times, there is not one magic solution, nor is there one singular thing you can do to lose weight.
 But, while finding the time to get in enough adequate exercise that will promote weight loss is difficult, it is much easier to adopt a shift in your diet.

 There are some foods that are quite simply, extremely unhealthy, and are best to avoid if you’re trying to lose weight.